 Kalpana Swaminathan’s The Page 3 Murders takes place at the home of Hilla Driver, which she has recently inherited from an uncle.
 Hilla has planned a housewarming party to which she has invited a number of Mumbai’s ‘glitterati.’
 The main event of this party is to be a very special seven-course banquet to be prepared by her chef, Tarok Ghosh.
 Among the guests are Hilla’s friend, former Mumbai police detective Lalli, and Lalli’s niece.
 On the night of the banquet, Tarok presents a custom-made appetizer to each guest, and those appetizers hint at secrets the guests are keeping.
 More than that, they hint that Tarok knows those secrets.
 Late one night, Tarok is bludgeoned in his kitchen.
 And just about everyone in the house had a motive for murder.
 Lalli and her niece work with the police to find out who the killer is, and it turns out that this murder is connected to another murder.

 Of course, fictional kitchens can also be warm, friendly, ‘family’ places.
 Just check Lisa Scottoline’s Mary DiNunzio series, and Nelson Brunanski’s John ‘Bart’ Bartowski series.
 Whether they’re the setting for very tense scenes or for really uplifting scenes, kitchens play a big role in crime fiction.
 Thanks, Patti, for the inspiration.
 Now, folks, do give yourselves a treat and go visit Patti’s excellent blog.
 And try her crime fiction, too!

-*NOTE: The title of this post is a line from Styx’s The Grand Illusion.
+*NOTE: The title of this post is the title of a song by Robert Johnson.